 Rizzo, Schwarber lead Cubs to 5-3 victory over Tigers

-CHICAGO (AP) — Spotting opponents an early lead hasn't been a problem lately for Anthony Rizzo and the Chicago Cubs.

-Rizzo drove in his second run of the game in the seventh inning to snap a tie, Kyle Schwarber followed with a solo homer in the eighth and the Cubs rebounded from an early three-run deficit to edge the Detroit Tigers 5-3 on Tuesday for their fifth straight win.
+CHICAGO (AP) — Anthony Rizzo drove in his second run of the game in the seventh inning to snap a tie, Kyle Schwarber followed with a solo homer in the eighth and the Chicago Cubs rebounded from an early three-run deficit to edge the Detroit Tigers 5-3 on Tuesday for their fifth straight win.

-The other team has scored first in each of Chicago's recent victories, but the Cubs have kept chipping away.

-"We know we're a good team," Rizzo said.
-"We just have to string together good at-bats."

 With one out in the seventh, Jason Heyward and Ben Zobrist singled off Tigers reliever Daniel Stumpf (1-4).
 Rizzo's slow bouncer up the middle resulted in a force of Zobrist at second, but Jose Iglesias' throw to first was too late to double up Rizzo and Heyward scored from third to put Chicago ahead for the first time, 4-3.